Hybrid Transfer in Deep Reinforcement Learning for Ads Allocation: Experiments

 \subsubsection{Performance Comparison}

-We present the experimental results in Table \ref{result} and have the following findings: i) The performance of SHTAA is superior to CrossDQN and Cross DQN (w/ $\mathcal{D}_S$), which mainly justifies that SHTAA can selectively transfer the samples and knowledge from source task to target task. ii) Compared with IWFQI, the superior performance of our method mainly justifies the effectiveness of our strategy transfer. iii) Compared with NSR-CrossDQN, the superior performance of our method mainly justifies the effectiveness of our uncertainty-aware MDP similarity concept and action constraint.
+We present the experimental results in Table \ref{result} and have the following findings: i) The performance of SHTAA is superior to all baselines, which mainly justifies that SHTAA can selectively transfer the samples and knowledge from source task to target task. ii) Compared with IWFQI, the superior performance of our method mainly justifies the effectiveness of our strategy transfer. iii) Compared with NSR-CrossDQN, the superior performance of our method mainly justifies the effectiveness of our uncertainty-aware MDP similarity concept and action constraint.